 A keto diet for diabetes requires a reduction in carbohydrate intake while increasing the amount of fat you consume.
-By reducing carbohydrate intake, you lower your body’s glucose levels, which help control Type 2 Diabetes.
+By reducing carbohydrate intake, you lower your body’s glucose levels, which helps control Type 2 Diabetes.

 A Brief Explanation of the Keto Diet

 The keto meal plan is gaining popularity, with many people opting to cut carbohydrates from their diets.
-It’s been around for years and was used to help treat children with epilepsy by changing their meal plan.
+It’s been around for years and was used to help treat children with epilepsy by changing their meal plans.

 Today, the debate rages on the keto diet – is it good for diabetics?
 Given that the results are lower blood sugar levels, it is right for them.

 By reducing carbs, you increase the fat and protein intake, which takes your body into a state of ketosis.
 While in ketosis, you start to notice keto diet symptoms that can include a foul mouth odor.

 Nonetheless, the types of foods you can take while on the keto diet are eggs, fish, nuts, seeds, beef, cheese, avocados, keto yogurts, etc.